 ``The Air Force leadership that was running the war in Southwest Asia was so conservative they never let us get in a position where we could engage,'' Capt.
-Chris Prusak, an F-15 pilot, told The Associated Press.
+Chris Prusak, an F-15 pilot, told the AP.

 ``They were just taunting us,'' Prusak said of the Iraqi fighters.

 Air Force Lt.
-Mark Reents, another F-15 pilot, said: ``We were initially pushed 90 miles to the south'' by his military commander to avoid a clash with Iraqis.
+Mark Reents, another F-15 pilot, said in an interview: ``We were initially pushed 90 miles to the south'' by his military commander to avoid a clash with Iraqis.
 After several days of violations, ``incrementally, we were allowed to move north,'' he said.